dinhngockhanh/dinhngockhanh.github.io/_pages/about_ElliottSeo.md

-Elliott Seo was an Undergraduate Student Intern as part of the <a href="https://cancerdynamics.columbia.edu/summer-research-internship">IICD Summer Research Program (SRP)</a> in the Dinh Lab in Summer 2024, from Stony Brook University.
+<a href="https://www.linkedin.com/in/elliott-seo/">Elliott Seo</a> was an Undergraduate Student Intern as part of the <a href="https://cancerdynamics.columbia.edu/summer-research-internship">IICD Summer Research Program (SRP)</a> in the Dinh Lab in Summer 2024, from Stony Brook University.